Externality

 Strategies to Mitigate Negative Externalities

-While you cannot control externalities, you can develop strategies to mitigate their impact on your trading.
-Here are several approaches to consider:
+While you cannot control externalities, you can develop strategies to mitigate their impact:

 Diversification